Berinsfield

-Berinsfield is an English village and civil parish in South Oxfordshire, about 7 mi southeast of Oxford.
+Berinsfield is an English village primarilly structured as a council estate and civil parish in South Oxfordshire, about 7 mi southeast of Oxford.
 The 2011 Census recorded the parish population as 2,806.

 History

 Palaeolithic and Roman artefacts were found during 20th century excavations to build the village.
 The Roman road between Dorchester-on-Thames and Alchester runs through the centre of Berinsfield.
 An Anglo-Saxon cemetery was also found at Berinsfield.
 The village is on the site of RAF Mount Farm, a satellite of RAF Benson, initially used to train bomber pilots.
 It was later taken over by the United States Army Air Forces, who used it as a reconnaissance base.
 From here stars including Bob Hope, Dorothy Lamour and Glenn Miller took off to entertain the troops in Europe.
 Miller performed for the US service personnel at the base in December 1944 before his fateful flight from RAF Twinwood Farm which disappeared en route to Paris.

 After World War II the disused airbase was occupied by squatters, some of whom stayed for over a decade until, in 1957, the Air Ministry sold the airfield for civilian use.
 Bullingdon Rural District Council decided to build a new council estate to be named after Birinus or Berin, a local saint.
 The word 'field' was added because the Americans called their base an airfield.
 Many new residents at that time lived in the former Royal Air Force huts until brick-built houses were constructed on the site.
 Berinsfield is the first English village to be built on virgin land for more than 200 years.
 It was designed by the architect and town planner William Holford in 1960.
 The Church of England parish church of Saint Mary and Saint Berin was designed by Rev. Harold Best, vicar of Dorchester, and built in 1962.